Estimates of Potential functions of random walks on $Z$ with zero mean and infinite variance and their applications: Examples

+as $t\downarrow 0$ and $M\to\infty$ in this order.
+One, therefore, obtains the first formula of (\ref{C1_C2}).
+One can deduce the second one similarly.
+Since $C_1-C_2 =\gamma$, (\ref{beta}) now follows immediately.

-The next proposition is valid also in case $E|X|=\infty$, provided the random walk $S$ is recurrent.
-This remark is relevant only for the last assertion (iv) of it, the walk being possibly transient only if $\alpha=1$ and $p= 1/2$ (see (\ref{Rec_tst}) for the recurrence criterion).
+The next proposition is valid also in case $E|X|=\infty$, while the r.w. $S$ is assumed to be {\it recurrent}.
+This remark is relevant only for the last assertion (iv) of it, the r.w. being recurrent under $E|X|=\infty$ only if $\alpha=2p =1$ (see (\ref{Rec_tst}) for the recurrence criterion).